richkcho/league_of_tilt/other/flaws_of_dynamic_queue.md

 - Number of 5: 124 (8%)

 tl;dr Only 8% of games in high elo with a premade 5 are vs another premade 5.
 Nearly half of the games are premade 5 vs 3 or 5 solo players.
 This is unfortunate for the competitive scene in a game that tries to utilize a "Dynamic Queue" similar to what League of Legends is doing, since the high-elo part of the competitive scene suffers from these matchmaking imbalances.

+## RESULTS PART DEUX
+So I scraped another set of 61977 games, time time started on Apr 23 2016.
+This netted a total of 1129 games with a 5 man premade in at least one of the teams.
+I Then reran the numbers on this dataset.
+The premade breakdowns are as follows:

+- Number of 1,1,1,1,1: 255 (23%)
+- Number of 2,1,1,1: 313 (28%)
+- Number of 2,2,1: 58 (4%)
+- Number of 3,1,1: 220 (19%)
+- Number of 3,2: 45 (4%)
+- Number of 4,1: 168 (15%)
+- Number of 5: 70 (6%)

+This time I also ran win-rate analysis.
+The win rates of the 5 man premade vs the other team based on the premade breakdown of the other team is as follows:

+- vs 1,1,1,1,1: 70% (179/255)
+- vs 2,1,1,1: 58% (183/313)
+- vs 2,2,1: 60% (35/58)
+- vs 3,1,1: 63% (138/220)
+- vs 3,2: 53% (24/45)
+- vs 4,1: 54% (91/168)

+(Note, this should be considered without the other dataset in mind because they may have overlapping matches if a player did not play 100+ games between March 30 and April 23.
+These results come from the April 23rd dataset.
+The previous results come from the March 30th dataset.)